Dachshund: Dackel versus Teckel

 In Germany, dachshunds are widely called Dackel (both singular and plural).
 Among hunters, they are mainly referred to as Teckel.
 There are kennels which specialize in breeding hunting dachshunds, the so-called jagdliche Leistungszucht ("hunting-related performance breeding") or Gebrauchshundezucht ("working dog breeding"), as opposed to breeding family dogs.
 Therefore, it is sometimes incorrectly believed that Teckel is either a name for the hunting breed or a mark for passing the test for a trained hunting dog (called "VGP", "Verband-Gebrauchsprüfung") in Germany.

 Popularity

 Dachshunds are one of the most popular dogs in the United States, ranking 12th in the 2018 AKC registration statistics.
 They are popular with urban and apartment dwellers, ranking among the top 10 most popular breeds in 76 of 190 major US cities surveyed by the AKC.

 There are organized local dachshund clubs in most major American cities, including New York, New Orleans, Portland, Los Angeles, and Chicago.
+As of 2024, the American Kennel Club found the Dachshund to be the 6th most popular dog breed.